-In this article, I provide some insights on how requirements engineering can help you get your project started.
-And I will be also shading some lights on the role of low code in the requirements engineering phase.
+In this article, I provide some light on how requirements engineering can help you get your project started.
+And I will shed some light on the role of low code in the requirements engineering phase.

 Requirements engineering – the what, why and how?

 Starting out in software development, you probably have heard all kinds of different methods and frameworks, like Kanban or Scrum.
 All kind of similar, but not the same.
 And then there’s requirements engineering.

 According to Wikipedia, it can be defined as follows:

 Requirements engineering (RE) refers to the process of defining, documenting and maintaining requirements in the engineering design process.
 It is a common role in systems engineering and software engineering.

 In contrast to traditional frameworks – such as the waterfall model – requirements engineering takes an important part throughout the whole software development process.